lwojcik/lwojcik/README.md

 ### Hi there 👋

 I'm Łukasz.
 Or just Luke.
-I'm a web developer from Warsaw, Poland.
+I'm a software dev from Warsaw, Poland.

 Passionate craftsman.
 Always hungry, always foolish.

-I like React, TypeScript and Node.js.
-I occasionally dabble in backend and devops.

 ### Some other things of mine: